malvikasharan/developing_collaborative_document/README.md

 ## For the instructors

 1. Define the goal for this project.
-1. Decide on the date, time and venue for this course.
+1. Decide on the date, time, and venue for this course.
 1. Define your target audience and their requirements.
 1. Create a README file and add the information there.
 1. Create handout material covering the following areas: